DMA8/42_BornToBeRoot/README.md

 ![](Screenshots/etc-security-pwquality_conf.PNG "pwquality")

-4. UFW firewall task: install and enable ufw.
+4. *UFW firewall task*: install and enable ufw.
 Allow only those ports that are used by your programs.
 	1. apt install ufw
 	2. ufw enable
 	3. ufw default deny incoming